dssg/machine_learning_legislation/instructions.md

 - nose
 - pandas

+### Configuration ###

+Create a file `earmarks.cfg` within the `conf` directory.
+This should be based on the `earmarks.cfg.example` file in the directory.
+You need to set two values here.

+- **conn**: this is the connection string to your Postgres database
+- **data** this is a file system path which will serve as the root directory where data such as downloaded congressional bills will be located.

 ### Getting the Raw Data ###

 Our data source includes plain text formats for congressional bills and